DDPNAS: Efficient Neural Architecture Search via Dynamic Distribution Pruning: Experiments

-In the architecture evaluation step, our experimental settings are similar to \cite{liu2018darts,zoph2018learning,pham2018efficient}.
-A large network of $20$ cells is trained for $600$ epochs with a batch size of $96$ and additional regularization, such as cutout \cite{devries2017improved}.
+In the architecture evaluation step, our experimental settings are similar to \citep{liu2018darts,zoph2018learning,pham2018efficient}.
+A large network of $20$ cells is trained for $600$ epochs with a batch size of $96$ and additional regularization, such as cutout \citep{devries2017improved}.
 When stacking cells to evaluate on ImageNet, we use two initial convolutional layers of stride $2$ before stacking $14$ cells with scale reduction at the $1$st, $2$nd, $6$th and $10$th cells.
-The total number of FLOPs is determined by the initial number of channels.
-The network is trained for 250 epochs with a batch size of 512, a weight decay of $3 \times 10 ^{-5}$, and an initial SGD learning rate of 0.1.
-All the experiments and models are implement in PyTorch \cite{paszke2017automatic}.
+The network is trained for 250 epochs with a batch size of 512, a weight decay of $3 \times 10 ^{-5}$, and an initial learning rate of 0.1.
+All the experiments and models are implemented in PyTorch \citep{paszke2017automatic}.

+In this experimental setting, we first search neural architectures on an over-parameterized network, and then evaluate the best architecture with a stacked deeper network.
+We run the experiment multiple times and find that the resulting architectures only show a slight variance in performance, which demonstrates the stability of the proposed method.

-\subsubsection{Results on CIFAR-10}
+\subsection{Results on CIFAR10}